 19.1 Where an executive decision has been made and was not treated as a key decision and the relevant Overview & Scrutiny Committee thinks that it should have been treated as a key decision the Overview & Scrutiny Committee may require the Executive to submit a report to the Council within such reasonable time as the Overview & Scrutiny Committee specifies.
-The power to require a report rests with the Overview & Scrutiny Committee but is also delegated to the Monitoring Officer who shall require such a report on behalf of the Overview & Scrutiny Committee or any 5 Councillors.
+The power to require a report rests with the Overview & Scrutiny Committee but is also delegated to the Monitoring Officer who shall require such a report on behalf of the Overview & Scrutiny Committee when so requested by the Chair of the Overview & Scrutiny Committee or any 5 Councillors.
 Alternatively, the requirement may be raised by resolution passed at a meeting of the Overview & Scrutiny Committee.